nalsi/Info813/Report_3.md

 identical results were generated using these two methods.

 What matters is the number of clusters.
-By ignoring an obvious cluster, the 2-cluster solution has about the same level of withinness than other solutions, but a much lower level of betweenness.
-However, the best solution, the 3-cluster solution, doesn't have significant difference from 4- and 5-cluster solutions.
+By ignoring an obvious cluster, the 2-cluster solution has about the same level of withinness from other solutions, but a much lower level of betweenness.
+However, the best solution, the 3-cluster solution, doesn't have significant difference from 4- and 5-cluster solutions in both withinness and betweenness.